K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Abstract

 \section{Abstract}

-Let $(M, g, f, J, \lambda)$ be a complete K\"{a}hler gradient Ricci soliton.
-In real dimension four, all currently known examples are toric and the symmetry is intrinsically related to the potential function $f$ and the scalar curvature $\SS$.
-Another article \cite{tran24toric} addresses the case that $f$ and $\SS$ are functionally independent.
-In this one, we consider the dependence case and deduce the symmetry and a complete classification accordingly.
-Specifically, integral curves of $\nabla f$ are reparamertrized geodesics and this property is closely related to the notion of isoparametric functions.
-Our first theorem concludes that the soliton must be either a product metric or of cohomogeneity one with deformed homogeneous Sasakian orbits.
-The second is a partially reverse statement in any dimension.
-Suppose that each regular level set of $f$ is a deformed contact metric structure then the soliton is totally determined by a regular Sasakian model, which is a Riemannian submersion over a K\"{a}hler-Einstein manifold.
-In particular, $f$ must be isoparametric.
-An important ingredient of the proof is a characterization of a deformed Sasakian structure which generalizes a classical result.
+All known examples of gradient K\"{a}hler-Ricci soliton in real dimension four are toric and the symmetry is intrinsically related to the potential function $f$ and the scalar curvature $\SS$.
+In this article, we consider the case that $f$ and $\SS$ are functionally dependent and deduce a complete classification, while the independence case is addressed elsewhere.
+The main theorem recovers all known examples of cohomogeneity one symmetry.
+We also discover a connection to the theory of isoparametric functions and contact geometry.
+Indeed, a key ingredient is a new characterization for a deformed Sasakian structure generalizing a classical result.